Welcome to my website!

 I am a Ph.D.
 Candidate in Political Science at Yale University.

 My research and training have been supported by the American Political Science Association, the National Science Foundation, the Japan Foundation Center for Global Partnership, the Whitney and Betty MacMillan Center for International and Area Studies at Yale University, the Women Faculty Forum at Yale University, and the Arnold A. Saltzman Institute of War and Peace Studies at Columbia University, among others.
+My articles have appeared or are forthcoming in the American Journal of Political Science, International Studies Quarterly, and International Studies Review.

 I hold an M.A. and M.Phil. in Political Science (en route to a Ph.D.) from Yale University.
 Before Yale, I earned my M.P.P. from the University of Chicago Harris School of Public Policy and dual undergraduate degrees in public policy and political science from Sungkyunkwan University in Seoul, South Korea.